-Speaking about the IoT, you must know how to setup certain components starting from scratch: memory access, package integrity check, internal arbitration mechanism and similar simple operations.
+Speaking about the IoT, you must know how to set up certain components starting from scratch: memory access, package integrity check, internal arbitration mechanism, and similar simple operations.
 C++ includes a wide range of ready-to-use libraries that will help you solve various tasks.
 It is a better alternative if your tasks are more complex in case you need to connect a smart microwave rather than a moisture detector.

 The language started its career as a high-level script language.
-It covers a bunch of useful libraries, and you can do more work with it using less code lines.
+It covers a bunch of useful libraries, and you can do more work with it using fewer code lines.
 Python is ideal for the analytical part of operations with information in IoT systems.

 This programming language is very popular in simple modular projects and startups, where computational demand ranges from the minimum to middle levels.
 For example, there are even its tiny forms like the MicroPython board represented by a couple of square inches and a programming hub.

 If you consider PHP, most probably you are looking for site models and web journals rather than the IoT.
-However, this is a true fact that thousands of developers are incorporating the PHP code, since new versions of this programming language are now free from issues of their predecessors.
+However, this is a true fact that thousands of developers are incorporating the PHP code since new versions of this programming language are now free from issues of their predecessors.